lucahaines/Curve-fitting-code/README.md

-Curve fitting function that models beads being dropped in both water and glycerine.
+Function that tests the validity of the relationship between terminal velocity of beads dropped in liquids and their radii based on Reynold's number.
+This code found that the theoretical relationshipss vterm = mg/6πηr for low Reynold's regimes and  vterm = √(2mg/ρCdA) for high Reynold's regimes did not fit the data found through experiment.